aptos-foundation/AIPs/aips/aip-90.md

 ## Specification and Implementation Details

-This AIP's implementation is very simple: we just submit a governance proposal to enable Apple support, described below.
+This AIP's implementation is very simple: we submit a governance proposal to enable Apple support, described below.

 If the proposal is accepted, the validators will start [JWK consensus](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-67.md) to maintain a fresh view of Apple's JWKs.
 As a result, keyless accounts which are backed by Apple can now transact on chain.